jptamayo76/AlienVault-OSSIM-Grafana/README.md

+## Installation

-🔹 1.
-Import Dashboard
+### 1. Import Dashboard

-Log in to Grafana.
+- Log in to Grafana.

-Go to Dashboards > Manage > Import.
+- Go to Dashboards > Import.

-Select the OSSIM - All Sensors - Dynamic DS.json file.
+- Select the AlienVault-OSSIM-BySensors.json file.

-🔹 2.
-Select the Data Source
+### 2. Select the Data Source

-Confirm that Grafana requests the OSSIM database as input.
+- Confirm that Grafana requests the OSSIM database as input.

-Select a MySQL data source that points to the OSSIM server.
+- Select a MySQL data source that points to the OSSIM server.

-If it doesn't exist, create one:
+- If it doesn't exist, create one:

-Type: MySQL
+  - Type: MySQL

-Host: OSSIM server IP/DNS
+  - Host: OSSIM server IP/DNS

-Database: alienvault
+  - Database: alienvault

-User: User with read permissions
+  - User: User with read permissions

-Password: (Enter)
+  - Password: (Enter)

-TLS: Configure as needed (optional).
+  - TLS: Configure as needed (optional).

 🔹 3.
 Verify Dashboard Operation
 Verify that all dashboards load data correctly.